-To achieve the vision of a world-class waterfront in Belfast through strong community, heritage and natural assets, and economic growth, a set of parameters for design development along the waterfront promenade is needed.
+To achieve the vision of a Belfast world-class waterfront through strong community, heritage and natural assets, and economic growth, a set of parameters for design development along the waterfront promenade is needed.
 To support the promenade and the Maritime Mile to develop as a destination in its own right, design decisions must underpin that the public realm is:

 An urban waterfront promenade is more than just the area of public realm.
 Often narrow, it is shaped by it neighbours: the buildings and the water that border and support it.
 The Belfast promenade will connect many neighbourhoods, presenting varied challenges and requiring diverse solutions.
-As such, we consider three areas of design intervention with equal importance:
+As such, we consider five areas of design intervention with equal importance:

 The experience along the waterfront promenade should be coherent but varied.
 Consistency in pedestrian and cycle paths, signage and wayfinding, and furniture signals a public space is for everyone.
 Site specific artefacts, storytelling, heritage, art, and shelters can help create bespoke destinations and a sense of place.
 It is crucial that flood mitigation and environmental resilience are integrated into the design of the public realm.